FAQs

 What do the campers wear?

 At Micah, we value who we are as opposed to what we are wearing.
 Jewelry, makeup, and expensive clothes are discouraged and not necessary.
 All information needed to prepare for the summer is sent to families in January of each year.
-Each camper must purchase a small list of Micah items which include t-shirts and a sweatshirt (used for inter-camp activities, trip days, and Color War), as well as a white Micah shirt that is worn for Shabbat dinner and services.
+Each camper must purchase a small list of Micah items which include three t-shirts and a sweatshirt (used for inter-camp activities, trip days, and Color War), as well as a white Micah shirt that is worn for Shabbat dinner and services.
 All orders can be made through Amerasport (www.amerasport.com).
-Other than these special occasions, campers are free to wear whatever makes them feel comfortable throughout the day.
+Other than these special occasions, campers are free to wear whatever makes them feel comfortable and is appropriate for the activity in which they are participating.

 What about the bugs?

-Concerns regarding ticks and other bugs are on the rise in our country.
-At Camp Micah, we take a proactive approach by partnering with Ivy Oaks Analytics, a public health company based out of Virginia that specializes in the control of ticks, mosquitoes, and poison ivy.
+The presence of ticks and other bugs continue to be a concern.
+At Camp Micah, we take a proactive approach by partnering with Ivy Oaks Analytics, a public health company based out of Pennsylvania that specializes in the control of ticks, mosquitoes, and poison ivy.
 Although this has never been a major issue at our camp, we feel strongly that we have an obligation to our camp community to do everything in our power to reduce the risks.
 Their process includes a natural tick control spray around the entire camp perimeter as well as other specific areas, landscape modification, as well as ongoing tick population measurements, and more.
 The exterior of every building is sprayed to curb the wasp, ant, and mosquito populations.
 Staff are trained to ensure that all campers are performing regular tick checks, with an awareness of the risks and importance of taking tick checks seriously.
 Each bunk shower contains an instruction card to remind everyone to check for ticks.
 Campers and staff are encouraged to apply bug spray (and sunblock) throughout the day.

 Can I visit camp while my child is there?